 Leigh Day, the law firm representing the Nigerian communities seeking justice, argues that that parent company Shell UK must be held accountable for the actions taken by its subsidiary – because the global policies it put in place directly led to the damage suffered by Nigerian communities.

 Local communities have long suffered from oil spills in the Niger Delta region – and have only been compensated for the damage caused to their livelihoods through action in the courts.
 Leigh Day argues that the oil leaks from pipelines and associated infrastructure operated by Shell Petroleum Development Company of Nigeria Ltd (SPDC) as part of a joint venture in the Niger Delta, are a result of negligence, and that parent company Royal Dutch Shell has breached its duty of care to local communities.

-Should the court rule against Shell, it will be yet another defeat for the corporation, which earlier this year was ordered by a court in The Hague to go further to drastically reduce its climate emissions.
+Should a UK court rule against Shell at trial, it will be yet another defeat for the corporation, which earlier this year was ordered by a court in The Hague to go further to drastically reduce its climate emissions.
 The Dutch court found that Shell’s policies were inadequate to meet the requisite standard of care under Dutch law, and it ordered that the carbon emissions of the Shell group’s global activities be reduced by 45% by 2030 relative to 2019 levels.

 By hiding behind its corporate structure Shell has evaded accountability for far too long.